Vincent Onovo

-Chukwuebuka Vincent Onovo (born 10 December 1995) is a Nigerian footballer who plays for Újpest FC as a midfielder.
+Chukwuebuka Vincent Onovo (born 10 December 1995) is a Nigerian footballer who plays for as a midfielder.

 Career

 Club

-On 26 October 2015, HJK announced the signing of Onovo on a two-year contract.
+On 26 October 2015, HJK Helsinki announced the signing of Onovo on a two-year contract from Inter Turku.

 On 19 February 2018, Onovo signed for Hungarian side Újpest FC as a free agent.
 After a few seasons at Újpest, Onovo joined Danish Superliga club Randers FC on 17 August 2021, signing a deal until the end of 2024.
 In the search of more playing time, Onovo returned to his former club Újpest FC, on a loan deal for the rest of the season from Randers.
 On 6 June 2022, Randers confirmed that Onovo had signed Újpest permanently.